Background pattern

 • inflammation of small blood vessels (vasculitis, including necrotizing cutaneous vasculitis),

-Other side effects may also occur, with unknown frequency, such as kidney failure, decrease in uric acid levels in the blood, pulmonary hypertension, male infertility (this effect is reversible once treatment with this medicine is completed), cutaneous lupus (characterized by skin rash/erythema in exposed skin areas), psoriasis (new or worsening), and DRESS syndrome may occur with an unknown frequency.
+Other side effects may also occur, with an unknown frequency, such as kidney failure, decrease in uric acid levels in the blood, pulmonary hypertension, male infertility (this effect is reversible after stopping treatment with this medicine), cutaneous lupus (characterized by skin rash/erythema in sun-exposed areas), psoriasis (new or worsening), and DRESS syndrome may occur with an unknown frequency.

 Reporting of side effects